 Next to maintaining the integrity of our organizational purpose and belief about The Principles, our highest priority is being inclusive and open-minded.
 We want to emphasize that we pass no judgment regarding any practitioner who does not meet the definition of Principles-based Practitioner above.
 We recognize and respect that not everybody sees The Principles the way 3PGC does, that every person must practice as they see fit, and that there are bound to be differences of opinion on this matter.
 We are hopeful that these differences will not deter practitioners from joining 3PGC as a general member.
 We do not expect or require any practitioner to agree or comply with our definition of a Principles-based Practitioner in order to join the organization as a general member.
 The above criteria deal only with membership at the Practitioner level.

 Finally, we recognize and appreciate that there are as many ways to teach The Three Principles as there are practitioners doing so.
 We believe that the pivotal question deals with one’s belief regarding the value of The Principles: Does a practitioner see The Three Principles as a complete basis for practice (and helping clients find well being) in and of itself, or as something to be used in combination with other approaches?
 We will trust each practitioner’s answer to that important question as our primary standard.

 We hope this clearly describes our philosophy on the subject of Principles-based Practitioners.
 If you have any questions, concerns or feedback, we would greatly appreciate if you would contact us at email@example.com

 If you meet all four of the listed criteria and agree with the 3PGC Principles-Based Practitioner Philosophy, please download the 3PGC Apprentice Practitioner Application and email your completed application to firstname.lastname@example.org.
-Once your application is reviewed, you will receive a link to register as an Apprentice Practitioner.
+Once your application is accepted, you will receive a link to register and pay the annual apprentice practitioner dues.
 Thank you for your interest and support in bringing the Three Principles to a broader audience.